clc3-CloudComputing/clc3-ws25/1-Containers-and-Docker/exercise1.3/README.md

     docker container run -p 9090:8888 [YOUR-DOCKERHUB-ACCOUNT]/hello-app:0.0.1
     ```

-    * *Optional*: Run the container in *detached mode* shown by the option `--detach` or `-d`, meaning that a Docker container runs in the background of your terminal.
+    * *Optional*: Run the container in *detached mode* using the option `--detach` or `-d`.
+This runs the Docker container in the background of your terminal.
 It does not receive input or display output.

     ```console
     docker container run -d -p 9090:8888 [YOUR-DOCKERHUB-ACCOUNT]/hello-app:0.0.1
     ```

-1. Open a browser and go to: http://localhost:9090
+2. Open a browser and go to: http://localhost:9090

-1. See your container running on your local Docker daemon:
+3. See your container running on your local Docker daemon:

     ```console
     docker ps